programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ```
 Save and check the model still appears.
-The code can be condensed further by using 'annoymous' functions, i.e. the function called is not named.
+The code can be condensed further by using 'anonymous' functions, i.e. the function called is not named.
 It does not matter which method you use if you are writing your own code.

 Replace
 ```